 Soon the Company had to be expanded and in 1903, our headquarters were established in Burk, Germany, where it is still situated.

-The company’s first costumers lived in the neighborhood, but soon costumers in foreign countries, especially in the south and south-east Europe, became loyal customers.
+The first customers of the company lived in the neighborhood, but soon customers in foreign countries, especially in the south and south-east Europe, became loyal customers.

 During the 1930’s Feurer & Sohn established a market in the British Kingdom and the United States of America.
 The name “kolibri” was not yet featured as a brand name for high quality handcrafted paint brushes.
 In this time – more than 85 years ago – the customers in the United States needed much time from the order until to receive the artist brushes.
 Only the order needed more than 3 weeks from New York to Burk in Germany by post mail.